 The laser sight is one of the most exciting gun accessories in action movies.
 But, is it just as efficient and spectacular in real life?

 Some shooters will agree and admit that they can’t fire accurately enough without it.
-Others, more purist shooters, claim that a laser sight is an amateur’s gimmick.
+Others, more purist shooters, claim that it is an amateur’s gimmick.
+They believe that becoming proficient in aiming fundamental and sight alignment is more important to proper shooting, but not everyone can rely on muscle memory.
+And some swear by the use of iron sights.
 More so, they believe that it takes away from the confidence and pleasure of shooting precisely without extra aides.
+Most people cannot agree on whether this tool is a benefit or a hindrance.
+As always, there are pros and cons to everything

 Which side is right?
-We are eager to find out in this short guide to laser sights.
-Read on if you are just as curious as we are about the advantages of using a laser sight!
+We are eager to find out in this short guide to modern laser sights.
+Read on if you are just as curious as we are about the advantages and disadvantages of using a laser line of sight!

 What Is a Laser Sight?

 A laser sight is a device that emits a continuous beam of light traveling along a single wavelength.
-Its main purpose is to help you identify targets with pinpoint accuracy from various distances.
+Its main purpose is to help you identify your target quickly with pinpoint accuracy from various distances better than the human eye of the average person could.

-You can attach a laser sight to a variety of firearms, including rifles, shotguns, and pistols.
+You can attach a laser to a variety of firearms, including rifles, shotguns, and pistols.
 The device should help you understand where the muzzle is pointing and where the bullet will hit.
+Many will have laser grips as well.

 Laser sights differ in power, which is measured in mill watts.
 For example, the most common lasers are class II or class IIIa, which have a maximum power of 1 mill watts or 5 mill watts, respectively.
 The most powerful lasers provide the best accuracy.